Benzodiazepine Addiction Treatment

 Our team of professionals is here to help patients break away from the hold that benzos have on their life.
 If you’re interested in our services for yourself or a loved one, then you may be wondering how our benzodiazepine addiction treatment works.

-Upon admission, clients take a clinical assessment with our team so we can decide which treatment programs and drug therapy methods will work best for the individual.
+Upon admission, clients take a clinical assessment with our team so we can decide which treatment programs and drug therapy methods will work best for them.
 Then, patients usually undergo medical detox so they can be treated for their withdrawal symptoms.
-Once detox is complete, patients may then move onto our benzo addiction treatment program, which includes services like:
+Once detox is complete, patients may then move on to our benzo addiction treatment program, which includes services like:

 • Individual & Group Therapy